How Log-Barrier Helps Exploration in Policy Optimization: Proofs

 Finally, putting all the bias terms together, we obtain,

 \end{proof}

-In the following lemma, we show that, with a proper choice of the learning rate $\alpha$, we can prove that applying the \texttt{LB-SGB} update rule, we are progressing toward the optimal policy, up to a constant bias term, which is partly dependent on the true gradient norm of the objective function, controllable choosing the barrier parameter $\eta$.
-Furthermore, Lemma~\ref{lemma:constant_learning_rates} provides a mechanism to chose the learning rate $\alpha$ coherent with the requirement from Lemma~\ref{lemma:non_uniform_smoothness_iterates}. \begin{lemma}[Constant Learning Rates] Selecting the learning rate $\alpha = \frac{\Delta^2}{30K^{3/2}\Rmax^2(\sqrt{2}\Rmax + \frac{2}{\eta}K)}$, we have, for all $t \geq 1$,
+In the following lemma, we show that, with a proper choice of the learning rate $\alpha$, we can prove that applying the \lbsgb update rule, we are progressing toward the optimal policy, up to a constant bias term, which is partly dependent on the true gradient norm of the objective function, and controllable by choosing the barrier parameter $\eta$.
+Furthermore, Lemma~\ref{lemma:constant_learning_rates} provides a mechanism to choose the learning rate $\alpha$ coherent with the requirement from Lemma~\ref{lemma:non_uniform_smoothness_iterates}. \begin{lemma}[Constant Learning Rates] Selecting the learning rate $\alpha = \frac{3\Delta^2}{160K^{3/2}\Rmax^2(\sqrt{2}\Rmax + \frac{2}{\eta}K)}$, we have, for all $t \geq 1$, almost surely,

 where the bias term $\beta$ is defined as,

 \end{lemma} \begin{proof} Using the learning rate,